green-coding-solutions/green-metrics-tool/Docker/README.md

 - - `docker build . --tag green-coding-postgres -f Dockerfile-postgres --build-arg postgres_pw=XXXX`
 - Run the containers in the following order:
 - - `docker run -d -p 5432:5432 --net green-coding-net --name green-coding-postgres-container green-coding-postgres`
-- - `docker run  -d -p 8000:80 -p 8080:8080 --net green-coding-net --name green-coding-nginx-gunicorn-container green-coding-nginx-gunicorn`
+- - `docker run  -d -p 8000:80 --net green-coding-net --name green-coding-nginx-gunicorn-container green-coding-nginx-gunicorn`

 **Important:** Apply --no-cache option to the build commands if you experience problems.
 That might help.

 ## Connecting to DB
-You can now connect to the db directly on port 5432, which is exposed to your host system.
+You can now connect to the db directly on port 5432, which is exposed to your host system.\
+The expose to the host system is not needed.
+If you do not want to access the db directly just remove the `-p 5432:5432` option.

 The database name is `green-coding`, user is `postgres`, and the password is what you have specified during the docker build command.